-In all of the material that I have backed up in my idea file for future writing, I had saved a piece by Bill James on his web site from earlier this month about new Mets GM Jared Porter.
+In all of the material that I have backed up in my idea file for future writing, I saved Bill James's piece from earlier this month about new Mets GM Jared Porter.
 It was complimentary of Porter, but I thought the most interesting part of it came later on in the piece when James was explaining why success was always so elusive for the Wilpons:

 But this is really what I am trying to get to, why I am hopeful that this is the right move for the Mets.
 Theo [Epstein] used to talk about seeing baseball with both eyes, the scouting eye and the analytics eye.
 But there's another way to think about an organization, which is ground-level and top-level operations.
 Everything the fan SEES, everything they talk about on talk shows, everything that people like me in the public eye discuss, that's all top-level stuff.

 The top-level stuff is important, but it's. . .what, 40% of what makes an organization work, maybe?
 An organization can't succeed if they trade away young players they should have kept and keep young players they should have traded away.
 They can't succeed if they have the wrong manager and they make player decisions that waste tens of millions of dollars.